uroshima/Peter-s-hungry/README.md

 * Review enough Canvas to have the basic layout of the game displayed

 ### Day 2:
-Build peter.js and parts of util.js and game.js.
+Build player.js and game.js.
 Create and render the hero of the game - Peter and be able to move left and right.
 Add a background to the game screen.

-* Complete peter.js
+* Complete player.js
 * Render the hero on the Canvas screen
 * Render the background image on the Canvas screen
 * Make sure the hero is able to move around left & right

 ### Day 3:
-Build food.js and the remaining parts of util.js.
+Build circle.js.
 Add images for each of the various food items in the game.

-* Complete food.js and util.js
+* Complete circle.js
 * Render the food items on the Canvas screen
 * Complete the logic for the food items and the interactions between the food and Peter